jsh1/glint/README.md

 ## Implementation Decisions

-- Layers don't render content, their child nodes can be layers or content objects (no geometry, only drawing).
+- Layers don't render content or have sublayers.
+There are subclasses that each provide a specific kind of content or add sublayers.
 This simplifies the base layer class.

-- Enabled property is not animatable.
+- The enabled (aka hidden) property is not animatable.
 This allows hidden subtrees to be pruned before they get to the render tree.

+- Coordinate space is relative to top-left corner, on both Mac and iOS.

 - No transactions or built-in thread safety.
 Callers will modify the shared object graph, then manually render it to a drawing context or commit its translation to a hosting CALayer.

-- Animations are nodes in the scene graph (although they aren't "drawable").
-They can be added to any drawable object but can't target properties of that object's descendants.
+- Animations are explicit nodes in the scene graph.
+They can be added to any layer but can't target properties of that object's descendants.

 - Ignore filters for now.
 At some point try to solve the "background filters suck" problem.
-Support N-input filters, e.g. either a filter attached to a layer that takes another drawable node as input, or make filters be drawable nodes themselves.
+Support N-input filters, e.g. either a filter attached to a layer that takes another layer as input, or make filters be layers themselves?

-- Coordinate space is relative to top-left corner, on both Mac and iOS.

 ## Class Hierarchy (work in progress)